sam8314/is1200project/README.txt

 . /opt/mcb32tools/environment
 make

 This game is run on a chipkit Uno32 board with a PIC32 processor.
-Connect it to your laptop via USb.
+Connect it to your laptop via USB.
-Then enter, in your console, still in the game folder, enter the command: make install TTYDEV=/dev/ttyUSB0 (or an equivalent for your USBport)
+Then enter, in your console, still in the game folder, the command: make install TTYDEV=/dev/ttyUSB0 (or an equivalent for your USBport)

 ## In the game